-Our guide to the plants and flowers that are poisonous to cats
+Our guide to the plants and flowers poisonous to cats

-Staggeringly, Brits spend almost £2.2 billion a year on freshly-cut flowers and indoor plants, with Valentne’s Day being the busiest of the year for florists.
+Staggeringly, Brits spend more than £2 billion a year on freshly-cut flowers and indoor plants, with Mother’s Day being one of the busiest of the year for florists.
 But few people know that many of the most popular varieties of flowers are poisonous to cats.

 Certain types of lily — those from the Lilium or Hemerocallis species — are very, very dangerous for cats.
 These include Asiatic, Day, Easter, Japanese Show and Tiger lilies.
 All of these flowers contain highly toxic substances and eating just two or three leaves, or even drinking water from a vase containing them can be potentially fatal.
 In fact, cats have even been known to suffer kidney failure after ingesting lily pollen.